BS / MS Contiguous Program

-The program leading to a Bachelor of Science (BS) and a Master of Science (MS) is offered to undergraduate students who are enrolled in majors within the Scripps Institution of Oceanography department or related fields.
-It is open only to UC San Diego undergraduates, and entails participation in research in an area to be determined jointly by the student and a committee of faculty members from Scripps Institution of Oceanography.
+The program leading to a Bachelor of Science (BS) and a Master of Science (MS) is offered to current UC San Diego students enrolled in undergraduate majors within the Scripps Institution of Oceanography department or related fields.
+It is only open to current UC San Diego undergraduates, and entails participation in research in an area to be determined jointly by the student and a committee of faculty members from Scripps Institution of Oceanography.

 Available program areas:

-- Open to current UC San Diego undergraduates in the Earth Sciences major and to qualified students who are completing a specialization or minor in earth sciences.
+- Open to current UC San Diego undergraduates in the Earth sciences or geosciences major and to qualified students who are completing a specialization or minor in Earth sciences or geosciences.